geeare/listen-video/README.md

 ### Running the visualization animation

-Ensure that all of the enclosed files are present in the same directory, then from a command line or terminal navigate to this folder and run the enclosed `release` program.
+Ensure that all of the enclosed files are present in the same directory.
+Then open two terminal windows.
+From the second command line or terminal navigate to this folder and run the enclosed `release` program.
 For the best effect, run it from within Swordfish90/cool-retro-term for the cool retro effects.
 It should run just fine, however, in any terminal emulator or command line app you have available.
+You can also set the prompt in the first terminal to an empty prompt to remove any existing prompt by setting `PS1=""`.
+This will only take effect until you close your terminal, and only in that one.

+Note that you may need to adjust the value of the `TTY` variable depending on how your OS names TTY devices.
+If you need a reference, you can run the `tty` command from the first terminal.

 Note that audio playback has been disabled in this preview, but you can always check out the [YouTube video](https://youtu.be/qX9AyfQ0l7Q) to listen to the